 Adding a layer of protection (wax, sealant, or ceramic coating) will prevent water spots from ruining your paint.

 4. Preventing Chemical Stains

 Mainly, chemical stains occur on your vehicle when some acidic stuff, such as bird poops or acidic rain, falls onto your car.

 Those are potent chemicals, and they’re slowly burning through the clear coat and damaging your paint.

 When you have paint protection on your vehicle, those chemicals will easily slip off the surface, not damaging the paint.

 Dirt, dust, road grime, tar, bugs, and all other contaminants stick to the car paint, and sometimes it’s tough to wash them off.

-A few days ago, I was driving more than 120mph on a highway, and you can imagine how many bugs were on my car.
-Luckily, my car is waxed, and they came off quickly.
+A few days ago, I was driving more than 120mph on a highway, and you can imagine how many bugs were in my car.
+Luckily, my car was waxed, and they came off quickly.

 When you wax, seal, or ceramic coat your vehicle, those contaminants won’t stick to the paint, and they’ll quickly come off when you wash your car.